8 Nicknames for Spokane and the Reasons for Them

 Hooptown USA

-Buildings and trees near a river with walkways over it
+Buildings of varying sizes and trees near a river with walkways over it on a nice day

 Spoke Vegas

-While modern casinos began popping up in the 1990s, gambling has long been a part of Spoke Vegas' history.
-Following the Great Spokane Fire of 1889 (less than a decade after the Northern Pacific Railway first came to town), gambling became so commonplace that even downtown real estate was changing hands over a deck of cards or dice roll.
+While modern casinos began popping up in the 1990s, gambling has been a part of Spoke Vegas' history for much longer.
+Following the Great Spokane Fire of 1889, which devastated much of downtown Spokane Falls, the city quickly rebuilt, and gambling became so commonplace that downtown real estate was changing hands over a game of cards or a roll of the dice.

-The Spoke Vegas nickname also refers to the city's many entertainment options.
-Spokane may not be at the same level as Las Vegas in terms of shows, but performance venues like the Bing Crosby Theater still attract world-class talent to the city.
+The Spoke Vegas nickname also refers to the city's broader entertainment options.
+Spokane may not be on the same level as Las Vegas in terms of shows, but performance venues like the Bing Crosby Theater continue to attract world-class talent to the city.

 The Kan

-This one is straightforward: the Kan, sometimes written as the 'Kan, is just a shortening of Spokane.
-If you're from out of town, the Kan nickname is an easy way to remember Spokane ends with the "can" sound and not "cane."
+This one is straightforward: "The Kan," sometimes written as "'Kan," is just a shortening of Spokane.
+If you're from out of town, this is an easy way to remember that Spokane ends with the "can" sound and not "cane."

 Kirk Fisher/Shutterstock.com

-A road near trees and a tall clock tower on a snowy day
+An icy road near trees and a tall clock tower on a snowy day with some clouds

 Skate City USA refers to the city's ice skating events and winter outdoor attractions